aaronbenny0506-lang/BASIC-C/README.md

 # CSharp-Learning-Phase1

-This repository documents my Phase 1 progress learning C# for Unity game development — covering core syntax fundamentals and a first working Unity script.
+This repository documents my Phase 1 progress learning C# for Unity game development, covering core syntax fundamentals and a first working Unity script.

 ## 📄 What This Repository Contains